George Carlin: Early life

-George Denis Patrick Carlin was born at New York Hospital (now Weill Cornell Medical Center) on Manhattan Island on May 12, 1937, the son of Mary (née Bearey; 1896–1984) and Patrick John Carlin (1888–1945).
+George Denis Patrick Carlin was born at New York Hospital (now Weill Cornell Medical Center) in Manhattan, New York on May 12, 1937, to Mary (née Bearey; 1896–1984) and Patrick John Carlin (1888–1945).
 He had an older brother, Patrick Jr. (1931–2022), who had a major influence on his comedy and was sometimes involved.
 Carlin called himself "fully Irish"; his mother was born in New York to Irish immigrants and his father was an Irish immigrant from Cloghan, County Donegal.
 In his autobiography Last Words, he wrote about a fantasy of Ireland he often had when his first wife was alive: "The southeastern parts so that it would be a little warmer, and the two of us there, close enough to Dublin that you could go buy things you needed."
 Carlin's maternal grandfather was a police officer for the New York City Police Department (NYPD) who wrote out the works of William Shakespeare by hand for fun.
 Carlin's parents separated when he was two months old because his father was an alcoholic, who—according to Carlin—was "never around".
 His mother raised him and his brother on her own.
 When Carlin was eight years old, his father died.

 Carlin said that he picked up an appreciation for effective use of the English language from his mother, though they had a difficult relationship and he often ran away from home.
 He grew up at 519 West 121st Street, in Manhattan's Morningside Heights neighborhood, which he and his friends called "White Harlem" because it "sounded a lot tougher than its real name."
 He attended Corpus Christi School, a Catholic parish school of the Corpus Christi Church in Morningside Heights.
 One of Carlin's closest childhood friends was Randy Jurgensen, who became one of the most decorated homicide detectives in NYPD history.
-His mother had a television set—a new technology few people owned at the time—and Carlin became an avid fan of the pioneering late-night talk show Broadway Open House.
-He went to the Bronx for high school, but was expelled from Cardinal Hayes High School after three semesters at age 15.
+His mother had a television, which was new at the time, and Carlin became a fan of the pioneering late-night talk show Broadway Open House.
+He went to Cardinal Hayes High School but was kicked out at age 15, after three semesters.
 He briefly attended Bishop Dubois High School in Harlem and Salesian High School in Goshen.
-He spent many summers at Camp Notre Dame in Spofford, New Hampshire, where he regularly won the camp's drama award; upon his death, some of his ashes were scattered at Spofford Lake per his request.
+He spent many summers at Camp Notre Dame in Spofford, New Hampshire, where he regularly won the camp's drama award; upon his death, some of his ashes were scattered at Spofford Lake in accordance with his request.

-Carlin idolized Danny Kaye and wanted to be just like him.
-His career plan was to work his way up through various performing occupations to eventually become a comedic actor like Kaye, and although he eventually realized this would not happen, he constantly referred in interviews to his sad realization of not being able to attain his boyhood dream.
-Near the end of his life, he took more acting roles, having never really given up on his lifelong dream.